 How SSG Solved a Dangerous MedTech Coating Issue

-At Surface Solutions Group, we think that we’ve come up with an answer for a medical device coatings issue that has recently dogged the industry.
+At Surface Solutions Group, we came up with an answer for a medical device coatings issue that had puzzled the industry.

 Pure polytetrafluoroethylene (PTFE) coatings for decades were the “gold standard” for coating guidewires and related products, with unmatched low friction coefficient.

 But then the EPA required that manufacturers eliminate perfluorooctanoic acid (PFOA) from their PTFE formulations by 2015.
 The move, meant to answer cancer concerns, also appears to be related to a series of recalls involving flaking coatings.

 The FDA over the past six months has announced Class I designations involving coated guidewire recalls at Medtronic (245 lot numbers) and Medline (3 lot numbers).

 On April 1, Covidien issued a voluntary recall of 650 of its Pipeline embolization devices and Alligator retrieval devices after internal testing revealed coating delamination.
 In a communication to customers, Covidien noted that, “Delamination of the PTFE coating could potentially lead to embolic occlusion in the cerebral vasculature with the risk of stroke and/or death.”

 The FDA itself now says: “There is a potential for PTFE (polytetrafluoroethylene) coating to delaminate and detach from guidewires. … Uses of this recalled product may result in serious adverse health consequences.”